icpc/ccs-specs/Contest_API.md

   files, it is too big, etc.
 * The provided `id` already exists or is otherwise not acceptable.

-The response will be the ID of the newly added submission.
+The response will contain a `Location` header pointing to the newly created submission and the response body will contain the initial state of the submission.

 Performing a `POST` by any other roles than `admin` and `team` is not supported.